The Cloud Dream of the Nine: Plot

 (The plot is translated from the German wikipage: Guunmong.)

-The framework of the story is the education of the youngest monk, Hsing-chen, in the monastery on the Lotus Peak.
-He is sent to the Dragon King by his master Liu-kuan.
+The framework of the story is the education of the youngest monk, Seongjin, in the monastery on the Lotus Peak.
+He is sent to the Dragon King by his master Yookgwan.
 On the way back he meets eight fairies on a bridge.
 Since he cannot avoid them, he has a conversation with them, after which he is seen to have worldly desires.
 He is banished by his master to hell (the world of humans.)
 There he receives his punishment: he is reborn as the son of a hermit and his wife.
-This is how the story of Yang Shao-yu begins, who forgets his previous life as a Buddhist monk early in childhood.
+This is how the story of Yang Soyu begins, who forgets his previous life as a Buddhist monk early in childhood.

-His father leaves the family when Yang Shao-yu is ten years old.
-At the age of 14, Shao-yu says goodbye to his mother to take the civil service examination in the capital.
-On the journey to Chang'an he meets Ch'in Ts'ai-feng, the daughter of an official, and is prevented from traveling any further due to war.
-A year later, in Luoyang, he meets Ch'an-Yüeh, who is highly respected in a circle of poets.
+His father leaves the family when Yang Soyu is ten years old.
+At the age of 14, Soyu says goodbye to his mother to take the civil service examination in the capital.
+On the journey to Jangan he meets Jin Chaebong, the daughter of an official, and is prevented from traveling any further due to war.
+A year later, in Nakyang, he meets Gye Seomwol, who is highly respected in a circle of poets.
 He travels on to the capital, where he takes first place in the civil service examination.
-In the capital, he disguises himself as a qin player in order to meet the daughter of Minister Cheng, Ch'iung-pei, with whom he eventually becomes engaged.
-Due to his talent, the emperor sends him to wars in which Yang Shao-yu's tactics help the imperial troops to victory, and the emperor appoints him chancellor.
-He is supposed to marry the emperor's sister, Princess Lan-yang, but this is only possible after his fiancée Ch'iung-pei has been adopted by the empress dowager.
-Yang Shao-yu is allowed to marry the two women and bring all the other female acquaintances from his previous journeys to court as concubines - these eight women are the fairies he met as Hsing-chen in front of the bridge.
+In the capital, he disguises himself as a female musician in order to meet the daughter of Minister Jung, Gyeongpae, with whom he eventually becomes engaged.
+Due to his talent, the emperor sends him to wars in which Yang Soyu's tactics help the imperial troops to victory, and the emperor appoints him chancellor.
+He is supposed to marry the emperor's sister, Princess Nanyang, but this is only possible after his fiancée Gyeongpae has been adopted by the empress dowager.
+Yang Soyu is allowed to marry the two women and bring all the other female acquaintances from his previous journeys to court as concubines - these eight women are the fairies he met as Seongjin in front of the bridge.

-After Yang Shao-yu retires after many years and with children and grandchildren, he becomes aware of how quickly the lives of great men pass and he wants to devote himself to Buddhism.
+After Yang Soyu retires after many years and with children and grandchildren, he becomes aware of how quickly the lives of great men pass and he wants to devote himself to Buddhism.
 At this point, a monk visits him and asks him if he no longer remembers him.
-It is his master Liu-kuan who wakes him up again as Hsing-chen: he had dreamed it all.
-(But which was the dream?)
+It is his master Yookgwan who wakes him up again as Seongjin: he had dreamed it all.